Copy as curl

-Using curl to perform an operation a user just managed to do with his or her browser is one of the more common requests and areas people ask for help about.
+Using curl to reproduce an operation a user just managed to do with his or her browser is a common request and area people ask for help about.

 How do you get a curl command line to get a resource, just like the browser would get it, nice and easy?
-Chrome, Firefox and Safari all have this feature.
+Chrome, Firefox, Edge and Safari all have this feature.

 You get the site shown with Firefox's network tools.
 You then right-click on the specific request you want to repeat in the "Web Developer->Network" tool when you see the HTTP traffic, and in the menu that appears you select "Copy as cURL".
 Like this screenshot below shows.
 The operation then generates a curl command line to your clipboard and you can then paste that into your favorite shell window.
 This feature is available by default in all Firefox installations.

-When you pop up the More tools->Developer mode in Chrome, and you select the Network tab you see the HTTP traffic used to get the resources of the site.
+When you pop up the More tools->Developer mode in Chrome or Edge, and you select the Network tab you see the HTTP traffic used to get the resources of the site.
 On the line of the specific resource you are interested in, you right-click with the mouse and you select "Copy as cURL" and it will generate a command line for you in your clipboard.
 Paste that in a shell to get a curl command line that makes the transfer.
 This feature is available by default in all Chrome and Chromium installations.
+(Note: Chromium browsers in Windows may generate an incorrect command line that is misquoted due to a bug in Chromium).

 In Safari, the "development" menu is not visible until you go into preferences->Advanced and enable it.
 But once you have done that, you can select Show web inspector in that development menu and get to see a new console pop up that is similar to the development tools of Firefox and Chrome.